MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 #### Can I disable Sales agent for users who have a Microsoft 365 Copilot license?

-All users with the Microsoft 365 Copilot license and [Sales app installed](install-sales-app.md) will automatically see Sales as an agent in Microsoft 365 Copilot Chat by default.
+All users with the Microsoft 365 Copilot license and [Sales agent installed](install-sales-app.md) will automatically see Sales as an agent in Microsoft 365 Copilot Chat by default.

 If needed, you can hide the Sales agent for individual users or groups by one of the following methods: